smlnj/prettyprint/README.md

 ## Documentation

+[This documentation is currently for Version 8.5, and needs to be updated for Version 10.0 to document styles, for instance.]

 The following files are located in the doc directory:
-[This documentation is currently for Version 8.5, and needs to be updated for Version 10.0.]

 - doc/str-PrettyPrint.{adoc, html}, the interface documentation

 - doc/prettyprint-manual.{adoc, html}, the manual for the prettyprinter library

+The file MLF2023-talk.pdf contains the slides for MacQueen's talk on the new prettyprint library at the ML Family Workshop, Sept 8, 2023 in Seattle.

-A tech report with deeper documentation of the design and its background being prepared and should be available by early September, 2023.
+A tech report with deeper and broader documentation of the design and its background is being prepared and should be available by the end of September, 2023.